Farewell, Syl: Fowles exit fueling Lynx in push for playoffs | Times Leader

 Click here to subscribe today or Login.

-MINNEAPOLIS — Clarity about the end of her exceptional WNBA career came for Sylvia Fowles last year through a feeling of resistance familiar to everyone from elite athletes to average fans.
+MINNEAPOLIS (AP) — Clarity about came for Sylvia Fowles last year through a feeling of resistance familiar to everyone from elite athletes to average fans.

+The 2017 league MVP who helped the Minnesota Lynx win two WNBA titles knew her interest in working out was waning.
+The former LSU star leaves as the league’s career leader in field-goal percentage, rebounds and double-doubles.

-There are only two games left in the regular season for the Minnesota Lynx, who’ve leaned hard on Fowles and her commanding 6-foot-6 presence in the post for eight of her 15 years in the league.
-They’ve been relishing her scoring, rebounding, defense and leadership — the club created a marketing campaign dubbed “ Syl’s Final Ride ” — and enjoying a remarkable rally from a 3-13 start.
+There are only two games left in the regular season for the Lynx, who’ve leaned hard on Fowles and her commanding 6-foot-6 presence in the post for eight of her 15 years in the league.
+They’ve been relishing her scoring, rebounding, defense and leadership — the club created a marketing campaign dubbed “ ” — and enjoying a remarkable rally from a 3-13 start.

-The Lynx (14-20) control of one of the final two unclaimed spots in the playoffs, one of five teams still alive.
+The Lynx (14-20) aim for one of the final two unclaimed spots in the playoffs, one of five teams still alive.
 They got a boost this week from star forward Napheesa Collier, who shortened her maternity leave so she could play next to Fowles a few more times.

 “It felt so good to be on the court at the same time as her,” Collier said after contributing to a win over Atlanta in her return on Sunday just 10 1/2 weeks after giving birth to daughter Mila.